vineetm/vineetm.github.io/_posts/2017-12-20-tensorflow-text-data.md

 Go ahead and try by calling iterator another time (Copy `sentences = sess...` line below!).
 This basically would return the second batch.
 What is the maximum length of sentence that you see?
 You might want to check the [notebook](https://github.com/vineetm/tensorflow-notes/blob/master/dataset/notebooks/tf-text-data-allcode.ipynb) for the correct answer.

 ### Deep Dive
 If all the code above seems hurried (Well, it should!), here is a more slow paced explanation.
-As before, there is also a [notebook][Link!] where you get to run (and modify) the code to your heart's content!
+As before, there is also a [notebook](https://github.com/vineetm/tensorflow-notes/blob/master/dataset/notebooks/tf-text-data.ipynb) where you get to run (and modify) the code to your heart's content!

 #### Step 1: Data iterator for text
 Lets us take a step back, and see concretely how iterator works